Six Ages 2: Lights Going Out

 - 100 % negative mentions

-Players find the grinding aspect of the game somewhat tedious, as it detracts from the enjoyment of learning to play.
+Players find the grinding aspect of the game to be somewhat tedious, as it detracts from the enjoyment of learning and mastering gameplay mechanics.

 “I suppose part of the fun was learning to play, which is why it feels a bit more tedious.”